stutichugh/stutichugh.github.io/_posts/2021-10-26-School-in_Missouri.md

         ![]({{ site.baseurl }}/assets/images/IMG_2031.jpg)|  ![]({{ site.baseurl }}/assets/images/IMG_2032.jpg)

     These people and experiences helped me become the person I am today and I couldn't be more thankful.

+- **College is not the 'best 4 years of your life'**

+    It is a very popular saying when it comes to college that these are going to be the best 4 years of your life.
+They are not.
+They may however end up being the most formative years of your life, but not always the 'best'.
+This is because you go throw a lot of changes in your undergraduate degree.
+I switched majors, went through my first heartbreak/rejection(romantic), went into therapy for the first time, and realized I am not as special as I used to think I am, all in those first 4 years.
+Those years changed my thought process, ideologies, and broadened my horizons in many ways.
+When we say best the usual connotation is that it's all fun and no struggle and that's a straight-up lie that me and my friends experienced.

+    The best years of my life by that definition were actually during my first 2 years working as data analyst in the Bay Area.
+Having money and not being a broke college student on a meagre stipend felt really good and felt like being a real adult.
+There were challenges but I would mark those to be as the best years of my life and not my undergraduate, which is assumed to be the case.